kristophjunge/docker-mediawiki/README.md

 * Parsoid runs only inside the container.
 There is no port exposed.
 * The MediaWiki files are owned by `root`.
 Only the `images` folder is owned by `www-data`.
 * The Parsoid files are all owned by `root`.
+* During container build signatures and keys of installed software is verified where possible.

 ## License